 The Asset Lifecycle

-IT assets follow a lifecycle: procurement, deployment, maintenance, retirement, and disposal.
-Each stage has different information needs.
-The goal of asset management is to have accurate information at each stage so that you can make decisions about procurement (is this purchase necessary?), deployment (who should have this and why?), maintenance (is this under warranty?), and retirement (when should this be replaced?).
+IT assets follow a lifecycle that spans five stages: procurement, deployment, maintenance, retirement, and disposal.
+Each stage has different information needs and different people involved.
+The goal of asset management is to have accurate information at each stage so that you can make informed decisions at every step.

 The most common failure in asset management is not capturing information at procurement and deployment.
 If a laptop is not recorded when it is purchased and assigned, it will not be tracked throughout its life.
 It is much harder to start tracking an asset after it has been in use for two years than to set up the process correctly from the beginning.